Did you know that Dover is the first MRT station in Singapore to be built along an existing line?

-Similar to Dover station, Canberra station between Sembawang and Yishun on the North-South Line is the second station to be constructed along a live MRT line, and opened on 2 November 2019.
+Similar to Dover station, Canberra station between Sembawang and Yishun on the North-South Line (NSL) is the second station to be constructed along a live MRT line, and was opened on 2 November 2019.

 By 2040, two additional stations will also be constructed along the North-South Line; they are Sungei Kadut (between Yew Tee and Kranji) and Brickland (between Bukit Gombak and Choa Chu Kang) stations.